aws-samples/aws-serverless-feedback-app/docs/getting_started.md

   <img src="images/submitted_feedback.png" alt="Successful Feedback Submission"/>
 </p>

-6. Navigate to the "Public Feedbacks" tab to see feedbacks that have been made public (by selecting "Share Feedback" during submission)
+3. Navigate to the "Public Feedbacks" tab to see feedbacks that have been made public (by selecting "Share Feedback" during submission)

 <p align="center">
   <img src="images/public_feedbacks.png" alt="Public Feedback"/>
 </p>

-7. Navigate to the chime chat room to see the notification for a feedback submission
+4. Navigate to the chime chat room to see the notification for a feedback submission

+Note: To receive a message via Chime, follow the instructions [here](backend_deepdive.md) on Integration with Chime

 <p align="center">
   <img src="images/manager_chime_room.png" alt="Chime Feedback Notification"/>
 </p>

-## Step 4 - Clean Up
+## Step 5 - Clean Up

 1. Delete the backend resources deployed by the SAM template (via the CI/CD pipeline).
 This operation will take about 3 mins to complete and will need to be completed before the next step.